gimlet-io/gimlet-website/src/concepts/the-sane-gitops-guide.md

 This split allows for a more declarative software delivery flow - you record in git what state the cluster needs to be in, and leave the rollout for standardized tooling.

-In this guide you will use Gimlet to bootstrap the gitops controller and will also use Gimlet to write manifests to the gitops repository.

 ## Pull semantics

 The presented flow is just the opposite of a what you find in CI based automation.